Zappa–Szép product: Examples

 Let G = GL(n,C), the general linear group of invertible n × n matrices over the complex numbers.
 For each matrix A in G, the QR decomposition asserts that there exists a unique unitary matrix Q and a unique upper triangular matrix R with positive real entries on the main diagonal such that A = QR.
 Thus G is a Zappa–Szép product of the unitary group U(n) and the group (say) K of upper triangular matrices with positive diagonal entries.

 One of the most important examples of this is Philip Hall's 1937 theorem on the existence of Sylow systems for soluble groups.
 This shows that every soluble group is a Zappa–Szép product of a Hall p'-subgroup and a Sylow p-subgroup, and in fact that the group is a (multiple factor) Zappa–Szép product of a certain set of representatives of its Sylow subgroups.

 In 1935, George Miller showed that any non-regular transitive permutation group with a regular subgroup is a Zappa–Szép product of the regular subgroup and a point stabilizer.
-He gives PSL(2,11) and the alternating group of degree 5 as examples, and of course every alternating group of prime degree is an example.
+He gives PSL(2,11) and the alternating group of degree 5 as examples, and every alternating group of prime degree is also an example.
 This same paper gives a number of examples of groups which cannot be realized as Zappa–Szép products of proper subgroups, such as the quaternion group and the alternating group of degree 6.